Orcolom/tomium/docfx_project/articles/learnings/intro.md

 - Native wren interoperability.
 [Read more][interop]
 - Safety checks to avoid unity crashing.
 [Read more][thread_safe]
 - Documentation
-- Syntax Tree based source builder.
+- Syntax Tree-based source builder.
 The idea here was to eventually be able to parse wren scripts to c#.
 - Tests
 - A single sample.